Dave spoke on CBC Radio this morning about making Spring Break Travels easier. We realized that a lot of people easy air travel tips.

 I’ve talked to other full-time travellers who feel the same way.
 They (and we) say, why take the risk?
 Arrive early and relax.

 2. Use Valet Parking Service

-3. Check in Online
+3. Check-in Online

 Most airlines now have a luggage drop off only section for those who have already checked in online.
 You have done all the paperwork and all you have to do is drop off your bags.

 4. Carry on Only

 If you are flying south, you don’t need a lot of clothing.
-Pack a few sarongs, shorts, non wrinkle pants, and for a ladies a cute strappy dress or two and you are good to go.
+Pack a few sarongs, shorts, non-wrinkle pants, and for a ladies, a cute strappy dress or two and you are good to go.